RBVI/ChimeraX/src/apps/ChimeraX/ChimeraX.rst

 ``--version``
     Print out current version.
     If given two times,
-    then all of installed Chimera2 tools verions are listed.
+    then all of installed ChimeraX tools verions are listed.
     If given three times,
     then all of installed Python package versions are listed.